Elio de Angelis: Formula One

-His first victory came in the 1982 Austrian Grand Prix at the Österreichring, 0.05 seconds ahead of the Williams of eventual World Champion Keke Rosberg.
+De Angelis's first victory came in the 1982 Austrian Grand Prix at the Österreichring, 0.05 seconds ahead of the Williams of eventual World Champion Keke Rosberg.
 The win was the last hailed by Colin Chapman's act of throwing his cloth cap into the air.
 Chapman died in December that year and Peter Warr became the new Lotus team manager.